OpenHMD/OpenHMDDemo/README.md

 **Working:**
 - Functional OpenGL 2.1
-- DotSceneLoader based on timyxml
+- DotSceneLoader based on tinyxml
 - OpenHMD integrated with Oculus DK1 and DK2 in mind (1280x800 and 1920x1080 with 2x oversampling shaders)
 - Wireframe rendering toggle (r)
 - Commandline level loader with -l argument (all standard ogre .scene files should work)